SINDHUSITA/100DaysOfMLCode/README.md

 ![Hackathon Page](https://github.com/SINDHUSITA/EYBadges/blob/master/Hackathon.PNG)

 I have been thinking of a right way to end this challenge and that is when I came across the challenging Hackathon.
 Me, collaborated with my friend, managed to solve these complex problems to finally stand among the top 3 finalists.
 Got to meet Industrial experts and an opportunity to understand the greatest solutions for each theme.
-Will cherish this experience and learnings from the first ever hackathon.
+Will cherish the experience and learnings from the first ever hackathon.

+## Final Thoughts:

+🥳🎉🎇 **Here's the end to my challenge but not to my passionate learning process.** 🎇🎉🥳

+**#100DaysOfMLCode**🔥